National

 2023 is the most current year for which statistics are available.

-• In 2023, 3 blacklegged ticks were collected through active surveys for the first time since active surveys began.
+• In 2023, three blacklegged ticks were collected through active surveillance.

 Manitoba

-• 47 confirmed and 11 probable cases of Lyme disease.
+• There were 77 confirmed and 7 probable cases of Lyme disease.

-• Second most confirmed cases ever recorded in one year after 2019.
+• It's the most confirmed cases ever recorded in a single year.

-• 4 cases of anaplasmosis and 2 cases of babesiosis also recorded.
+• There were also 2 confirmed cases of anaplasmosis and 2 confirmed cases of babesiosis.

 Ontario

-July 2024 are the most current statistics available.
+2025 is the most current year for which statistics are available.

-• Most cases diagnosed in June and July.
+• More than a third of those cases were diagnosed in July.

 Quebec